fmarino-ipzs/eid-it-wallet-docs/README.md

 ## How to contribute

+Refer to [Contributing Section](contributing-readme.md) for an editorial guideline.
 Don't hesitate to submit [Pull Requests or raise Issues](CONTRIBUTING.md) if you encounter any problems.

 ## License